upsidr/importer/README.md

 Any other file type not specified above are not supported by Importer at the moment.

-For requesting additional support, [please file an issue from here](https://github.com/upsidr/importer/issues/new?assignees=&labels=enhancement&template=feature-request.yaml&title=%5BFeature+Request%5D%3A+).
+To request additional file support, please file an issue from [here](https://github.com/upsidr/importer/issues/new?assignees=&labels=enhancement&template=feature-request.yaml&title=%5BFeature+Request%5D%3A+).

 <!-- == imptr: supported-files / end == -->